Rahim Hakimov: Career

 By the Presidential Decree No. PP-5156 of June 21, 2021, he was appointed as a Deputy Minister of Higher and Specialized Secondary Education of the Republic of Uzbekistan for Science and Innovation.

+By the Presidential Decree of 24 December 2022, he was appointed as a First deputy of President Advisor.

 Legislative chamber deputy

 As a member and then Chairman of the Defense and Security Committee of the legislative chamber of the Oliy Majlis, he was responsible for the preparation and adoption of 30 bills, initiated 12 bills, took an active part in the development and adoption of the Defense doctrine of the Republic of Uzbekistan, the laws of the Republic of Uzbekistan "On defense" (new edition), "On weapons" and others.

 He headed the inter-parliamentary group of Oliy Majlis for establishing cooperation with the Parliament of India, and was a member of similar inter-parliamentary groups for establishing cooperation with the parliaments of China and Canada.

 He is a member of the commission for the implementation of priority areas for improving the system of state and public construction, established in accordance with the Decree of the President of the Republic of Uzbekistan dated February 7, 2017 "On The strategy of actions for further development of the Republic of Uzbekistan".
 As a member of this commission, he was directly involved in the development of a number of laws, including the constitutional law "On the constitutional court of the Republic of Uzbekistan", the laws "On parliamentary control” and "On public control".

 He is also included in the members of the commission for the implementation of the concept of normative activity approved by the decree of the President of the Republic of Uzbekistan dated August 8, 2018.